FakerPHP/fakerphp.github.io/docs/formatters/numbers-and-strings.md

 ## `bothify`

-Generate a string where `?` characters are replaced with a random letter, and `#` characters are replaces with a random digit between 0 and 9.
+Generate a string where `?` characters are replaced with a random letter, `#` characters are replaced with a random digit between 0 and 9, and `*` characters are replaced with either a random letter or a random digit.
 By default, `## ??` is used as input.

 ```php
 echo $faker->bothify();